cfengine/core/HACKING.md

 takes a `LogLevel` enum mapping closely to syslog priorities.
 Please try to do the following when writing output messages.

-* Log levels
+### Log levels

-  * `LOG_LEVEL_CRIT` For critical errors, process exits immediately.
+* `LOG_LEVEL_CRIT`: For critical errors, where process cannot / should not continue running, exit immediately.
-  * `LOG_LEVEL_ERR`: For cf-agent, promise failed.
-For cf-serverd, some system error occurred that is worth logging to syslog.
+* `LOG_LEVEL_ERR`: Promise failed or other errors that are definitely considered bad / not normal.
+* `LOG_LEVEL_WARNING`: Something unusual happened that the user should investigate.
+Should be severe enough to warrant investigating further, but not as severe as a definitive error/bug.
 * `LOG_LEVEL_NOTICE`: Important information (not errors) that must not be missed by the user.
 For example cf-agent uses it in files promises when change tracking is enabled and the file changes.
+* `LOG_LEVEL_INFO`: Useful high level information about what the process is doing.
+Examples:
-  * `LOG_LEVEL_INFO`: For cf-agent, changes that the agent performs to the system, for example when a promise has been repaired.
-For cf-serverd, `access_rules` denials for connected clients.
+  * Changes performed to the system, for example when a promise has been repaired.
+  * Server denies access to client based on `access_rules`.
-  * `LOG_LEVEL_VERBOSE` :: Log *human readable* progress info useful to users (i.e. sysadmins).
+* `LOG_LEVEL_VERBOSE`: Log *human readable* progress info useful to users (i.e. sysadmins).
 Also errors that are unimportant or expected in certain cases.
 * `LOG_LEVEL_DEBUG`: Log anything else (for example various progress info).
 Try to avoid "Entering function Foo()", but rather use for "While copying, got reply '%s' from server".

+Please keep in mind that some components like `cf-serverd` handle very large sets of data / connections and logs can become spammy.
+In some cases it might be appropriate to create error / warning summaries instead of outputting a log message every time an event occurs.

+### Logging Guidelines

 * Do not decorate with symbols or indentation in messages and do not terminate the message with punctuation.
 Let `Log()` enforce the common